2025 FA Cup final: Post match

 Crystal Palace's win was the first major trophy in their history and also meant they qualified for the UEFA Europa League league phase, marking the first time the team qualified for a UEFA competition in their history.
 They also qualified for the 2025 FA Community Shield to face 2024–25 Premier League champions Liverpool.

-Manchester City's defeat was their second in consecutive FA Cup finals.
-Having finished third in the Premier League and exited the EFL Cup in the 4th round and the Champions League in the knockout play-off phase, the defeat meant Manchester City would finish the season without a trophy for the first time since the 2016–17 season.
+Manchester City's was defeat for a second consecutive FA Cup finals.
+Having finished third in the Premier League and exited the EFL Cup in the fourth round and the Champions League in the knockout play-offs, the defeat meant City, despite winning the 2024 FA Community Shield, finished the season without a major trophy for the first time since the 2016–17 season.

 Despite the FA Cup winners getting a spot in the Europa League automatically, Palace's participation in Europe was later downgraded to the UEFA Conference League due to joint-owner John Textor also owning a stake in French club Lyon.
 UEFA ruled that Palace were in breach of their multi-club ownership rules; because Lyon finished 6th in their league and Palace 12th, Lyon were awarded the Europa League spot.
 This decision was appealed by Crystal Palace but was unsuccessful.

 On 26 May, Crystal Palace held a victory celebration with an open-top bus victory parade around south London before arriving at Selhurst Park for a party.